 1.13 Asset disposals: When a capital asset is no longer needed, it may be sold so that the proceeds, known as capital receipts, can be spent on new assets or to repay debt.
 The Council is currently also permitted to spend capital receipts on service transformation projects until 2021-22.
 Repayments of capital grants, loans and investments also generate capital receipts.
-The Council plans to receive £54m of capital receipts in the coming financial year as follows:
+The Council is only anticipating to receive HRA capital right to buy receipts from 2021 onwards as shown in the table below: